-The Company has created an environment in which employees have access to information about HIV/AIDS in the workplace; appropriate supplementary and therapeutic medications through the Company health clinic and appropriate counselling services.
+The Company has created an environment in which employees have access to information about HIV/AIDS in the workplace.

-The Company has implemented an intensive communication programme about NWHL's improved support and care system which is aimed at:
+The Company has implemented an intensive communication programme about NWHL's improved support and care system, which is aimed at:

 - Improved levels of awareness and knowledge relating to HIV/AIDS at a general level. - Enhanced management preparedness. - Greater coverage of Nu-World's HIV/AIDS programme with regard to visibility, language adaptation and relevance. - Increased uptake of voluntary testing activity.